eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 Status: approved

-The Common library shall provide functionality for enforcing a workload name that matches <^[a-zA-Z0-9_-]+[a-zA-Z0-9_-]*$> and has a length of maximum 63 characters.
+The Common library shall provide functionality for enforcing a workload name to:
+* contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_"
+* have a minimal length of 1 character
+* have a maximal length of 63 characters

+Rationale:
-Rationale: A consistent naming manner assures stability in usage, compatibility with Ankaios internal structure and compliance to internet standards (RFC-1123).
+A consistent naming manner assures stability in usage, compatibility with Ankaios internal structure and compliance to internet standards (RFC-1123).

 Tags:
 - Objects